Average number of students offered a place per year

 Some formal study of language, either through learning languages or through English Language A-Level, does serve as a good preparation.

 At present, Linguistics applicants receive two 30-minute interviews on the same day, each with either one or two interviewers.
-Applicants invited to interview will be asked to take a one-hour written test to be taken in College while they are here for interview.

 Also, prior to interview, we ask to see some examples of the written work you have produced during your studies.
 Because Linguistics is interdisciplinary we do not require written work from specific A-Level subjects.